-Derived EF for cattle and pig slurry storage are given in Table 4.
-Measurements from slurry lagoons and above-ground tanks are generally reported as emission per unit area, with only few studies containing sufficient information from which to derive an EF expressed as a percentage of the TAN present in the store (Tables A4 and A5).
+Derived EF for cattle and pig slurry storage are given in Table A1.4.
+Measurements from slurry lagoons and above-ground tanks are generally reported as emission per unit area, with only few studies containing sufficient information from which to derive an EF expressed as a percentage of the TAN present in the store (Tables A1.4 and A1.5).
 The EF for lagoons, in particular, are high and substantiated by very little underlying evidence (with no differentiation between pig and cattle slurries) so further measurements are warranted for this source.
+Currently we assume 3, 10, 24 and 25% of cattle slurry is stored in lagoons for Northern Ireland, Scotland, England and Wales respectively, whereas 4, 24, 25 and 26% of pig slurry is stored in lagoons for Scotland, England, Northern Ireland and Wales respectively.
 Emissions from below-slat slurry storage inside animal housing are assumed to be included in the animal housing EF, so below-slat storage does not appear as a separate storage category.
-As only few measurement data are available for EF derivation, and some categories of storage 'read across' from others, a default uncertainty estimate of $\pm 30\%$ for the 95% confidence interval is suggested for all slurry storage categories.
+As only few measurement data are available for EF derivation, and some categories of storage 'read across' from others, a default uncertainty estimate of ± 30% for the 95% confidence interval is suggested for all slurry storage categories.

-Table 4.
+Table A1.4.
 Slurry storage EF (as % of TAN present in the store)

 Storage system EF Uncertainty

 (95% CI)

-Cattle slurry above-ground store (no crust) $10^{\dagger}$ 3.0
+Cattle slurry above-ground store (no crust) 10 [†] 3.0

 Cattle slurry weeping wall 5 1.5

 Cattle slurry lagoon (no crust) 52 15.6

-Cattle slurry below-ground tank 5 1.5
+Cattle slurry below-ground tank 5 [‡] 1.5

 Pig slurry above-ground store 13 3.9

 Pig slurry lagoon 52 15.6

-Pig slurry below-ground tank $7^$ 2.1
+Pig slurry below-ground tank 7 2.1

-assumed to be double that of crusted slurry (for which measurements were made); ‡assumed to be the same as for above-ground slurry store with crust; \assumed to be half the value of above-ground slurry store
+[†]assumed to be double that of crusted slurry (for which measurements were made); [‡]assumed to be the same as for above-ground slurry store with crust; ^{}assumed to be half the value of above-ground slurry store

-3.2.
 Solid manure

-Derived EF for cattle, pig and sheep FYM and poultry manure storage are given in Table 5.
+Derived EF for cattle, pig and sheep FYM and poultry manure storage are given in Table 1.5.
 There is large variability in the EF for cattle and pig FYM, with weather conditions in particular influencing emissions, and a combined EF of 28.2% (SE 6.28) is probably justified.
-Details of the underlying data are given in Tables A4, A5 and A6.
+Details of the underlying data are given in Tables AN4, AN5 and AN6.
 The EF for horse FYM is assumed to be the same as that for cattle FYM.

-Table 5.
+Table A1.5.
 FYM and poultry manure storage EF (as % of TAN present in the store)